Art1cus/petanque/README.md

-# petanque
+# petanque backend

-Fullstack rust web app for a petanque tournament
+Fullstack rust web app for a petanque tournament.